Did a Medical Device Failure Cause Your Injuries? We Can Help

 If you or a loved one suffered injuries from medical device failure, then contact our attorneys today.
 We can assist you in filing a product liability lawsuit against all liable parties to maximize your compensation.
 If possible, we can also advise you of relevant recalls, class actions, or multidistrict litigation.
 We have the experience and reputation necessary to handle claims against even the largest and most powerful manufacturing companies.

-Our law firm represents injury victims in Washington DC, Maryland, Virginia and nationwide.
-If you need a medical device lawyer, then call (202) 463-3030 or contact us online to schedule a free initial consultation.
+Our law firm represents injury victims in Washington, DC, Maryland, and Virginia.
+If you need a defective medical device lawyer, then call (202) 960-4596 or contact us online to schedule a free initial consultation.

 Have you or your loved one sustained injuries in the Washington DC area or the surrounding counties?
 Regan Zambri Long PLLC has the best lawyers in the country to analyze your case and answer the questions you may have.